cd34/apex/docs/source/index.rst

 ::

-    WARNING!!!
-Velruse has changed substantially.
-Apex acts more as a wrapper to Velruse since Velruse brought in a lot of functionality and now has Pyramid as a dependency.
-In addition, Apex has been modified to allow a single Auth Identity to have multiple authentication providers.

     Currently, Twitter has an odd connection close bug related to paste.http, Mac OS/X Lion and webkit enabled browsers.
 Using CherryPy for development will work around this.